conan-io/docs/reference/conanfile/methods/package_id.rst

 ============

 Conan computes a unique ``package_id`` reference for each configuration, including ``settings``, ``options`` and ``dependencies`` versions.
-This ``package_id()`` method allows some customizations and changes over the computed ``package_id``, in general with the goal of relax some of the global binary compatibility assumptions.
+This ``package_id()`` method allows some customizations and changes over the computed ``package_id``, in general with the goal to relax some of the global binary compatibility assumptions.

-The general rule is that every different value of ``settings``, ``options`` create a different ``package_id``.
+The general rule is that every different value of ``settings`` and ``options`` creates a different ``package_id``.
 This rule can be relaxed or expanded following different approaches:

-- A given package recipe can decide in its ``package_id()`` that the final binary is independent of some settings, for example if it is a header-only library, that used input settings to build some tests, it might completely clear all configuration, so the resulting ``package_id`` is always the same irrespective of the inputs.
+- A given package recipe can decide in its ``package_id()`` that the final binary is independent of some settings, for example if it is a header-only library, that uses input settings to build some tests, it might completely clear all configuration, so the resulting ``package_id`` is always the same irrespective of the inputs.
 Likewise a C library might want to remove the effect of ``compiler.cppstd`` and/or ``compiler.libcxx`` from its binary ``package_id``, because as a C library, its binary will be independent.
 - A given package recipe can implement some partial erasure of information, for example to obtain the same ``package_id`` for a range of compiler versions.
-This type of binary compatibility it is in general better addressed with the global ``compatibility`` plugin, or with the ``compatibility()`` method if the global plugin is not enough.
+This type of binary compatibility is in general better addressed with the global ``compatibility`` plugin, or with the ``compatibility()`` method if the global plugin is not enough.
 - A package recipe can decide to inject extra variability in its computed ``package_id``, adding ``conf`` items or "target" settings.

 Information erasure
 -------------------

 This is a ``package_id`` relaxing strategy.
-Let's check the first case: a header-only library, that has input ``settings``, because it still want to use them for some unit-tests in its ``build()`` method.
-In order to have exactly one final binary for all configurations, because the final artifact should be identical in all cases, just the header files, it would be necessary to do:
+Let's check the first case: a header-only library, that has input ``settings``, because it still wants to use them for some unit-tests in its ``build()`` method.
+In order to have exactly one final binary for all configurations, because the final artifact should be identical in all cases (just the header files), it would be necessary to do:

 .. code-block:: python